THE REFERRAL GUIDELINES OF

 All Cleveland State University students are eligible for free personal, vocational, and academic counseling through the Counseling Center.
-Appointments can be made by calling (216) 687-2277 or by stopping by our office located in UN 220.
+Appointments can be made by calling (216) 687-2277.
 Daytime and evening appointments are available.
 Refer by:

 - Reminding the student that counseling is confidential.

-- Reassuring the student that recognizing a problem and reaching out for help are signs of strength, not weaknesses.
+- Reassuring the student that recognizing a problem and reaching out for help are signs of strength, not weakness.